winningproduct/learn-portal/content/4-plan/04-delivery-pipeline.md

 ## How
 Modern cloud service providers have a plethora of tools and techniques available for you to setup a good DevOps pipeline.
 It is usually a matter of doing the right configurations to achieve the desired outcome.
 However when setting it up all aspects of the delivery pipeline should be considered.
 Flow of a delivery pipeline is two fold.
 Continuous Integration and Continuous Delivery.
+Improvement

 - Continuous Integration
   - Continuous Integration (CI) should include the following steps and characteristics